Privacy policy | Racecheck

 To ensue the business is being run effectively and efficiently

-To use data analytics to improve our website, products / services, marketing, customer relationships and experiences
+To use data analytics to improve our Website, our services, including marketing, customer relationships and experiences

 • Technical data